einrob/TS_CNN/Traffic_Sign_Classifier.md

            [42,  7, 35, 33, 10]], dtype=int32))

-As the first four signs are classfied with 100% probability I am only going to look at the last falsely classified sign:
+As the first four signs are classified with 100% probability I am only going to look at the last falsely classified sign:

 Looking at the vector